aparrett/cattle-companion/README.md

 The tests for the back end are integration tests that test all of the routes.
 Use ```npm run test``` from the project root directory to run these tests.

-Use the same command from the client directory to run the client tests.
+Use the same command from the client directory to run the client tests. **Note:** The client tests will be running in watch mode, so you may have to press ```a``` after executing the test command to run all of the tests.

 ## Built With